GanpatiRathia/STM_Hackathon_2024/README.md

+# Interactive Graph Visualization

+This project is an interactive graph visualization tool that allows users to download the graph if they choose.
+The project is compatible with any interpreter, but preferably with Pycharm or VSCode.

+## Installation

+To run this project, you need to have Python version 3.9 or higher installed on your system.
+Once you have Python installed, follow these steps:

+1. Open your terminal
-Cammands to run the file ---
+2. Navigate to the project directory

-------Compitable to any interpreter , Preferably (Pycharm or VSCode)

-------Open Terminal , Run the following cammand below :-
+3. Run the following command to install the required dependencies:

-1. pip install -r requirements.txt
+pip install -r requirements.txt

+## Usage

+After installing the dependencies, run the following command to start the project:

-2. run run.py
+python run.py

-3. Visualize the interactive graph with an option given to download.
+Once the project is running, you will be able to visualize the interactive graph with an option to download it.

-Choose python version > 3.9

-Developed By :
+## Contributors

+This project was developed by:

-  Ganpati Rathia, ganpati.rathia@st.com, 7587377402
+- Ganpati Rathia, ganpati.rathia@st.com, 7587377402
-  Arnab Basak, arnab.basak@st.com  , 9163989735
+- Arnab Basak, arnab.basak@st.com, 9163989735
-  Subham Maji, subham.maji@st.com, 9883568447
+- Subham Maji, subham.maji@st.com, 9883568447
-  Aryan , aryan.aryan@st.com, 9304344919
+- Aryan, aryan.aryan@st.com, 9304344919